Manager of Visitor Engagement

 My career in public horticulture began with an internship at the Fort Worth Botanic Garden, where I learned all aspects of public garden operations.
 Upon graduating from Binghamton University, I worked at the Atlanta Botanical Garden as a horticulturist and redesigned their rose garden.
 Subsequently, I served four years as a senior horticulturist at the Morton Arboretum in Lisle, IL, with responsibility for a five-acre Children’s Garden.
 I also taught high school biology in the Boston Public School system for 5 years.
 I found my interaction with the students extremely rewarding and took every opportunity to bring my love of nature and plants into the classroom.

-I am a Massachusetts Certified Horticulturist and enjoy spending time in my garden with my husband, son, and two cats.
+I am a Massachusetts Certified Horticulturist and enjoy spending time outdoors with my husband, son, and daughter.